COVID-19 - Government guidance on responsible contracting behaviour

 Three paragraphs of the guidance are particularly relevant to its purpose:

 - "The guidance in this note is that parties to contracts should act responsibly and fairly, support the response to Covid-19 and protect jobs and the economy".
 The Cabinet Office inserted the bold text for emphasis.
+(The same bold text was included in their update of 30 June 2020.)

 - "generally, ensuring that contractual and economic activity can be preserved and will be ready to continue in a sustainable way once the current emergency is over, supporting the restart of the economy and maximising UK productivity and growth".
 This is one of the four express objectives and seems to echo a number of the Chancellor's recent comments, including in relation to the Coronavirus Job Retention Scheme.